-Coronary rehabilitation programs in Europe are underusedJune 19th, 2012 in Cardiology
+Coronary rehabilitation programs in Europe are underusedJune 19, 2012 in Medicine & Health / Cardiology

 Large proportions of European coronary patients are not benefitting from cardiac rehabilitation services, according to results of the third EUROASPIRE survey published today in the European Journal of Preventive Cardiology.(1) Yet despite the evidence that cardiac rehabilitation is very effective for patients with coronary heart disease, this latest study shows that services in Europe are much underused, with poor referral and a low participation rate.

 "There is still considerable potential for cardiac rehabilitation programmes to further reduce the risk of fatal and non-fatal cardiovascular events," say the investigators.